-India could take a lesson and deploy on the envisaged 160 kmph Semi High-Speed (SHS) routes and trains an Automatic Train Protection/Control System, something like Positive Train Control (PTC, USA), European Train Control System (ETCS, Europe, China) or SmartTrain 4.0 (Switzerland) in order to safeguard the Semi High-Speed Trains (SHS) by speed control, especially on transitions of straight (tangent) to curved tracks.
+India could take a lesson and deploy on the envisaged 160 kmph Semi High-Speed (SHS) routes and on the SHS trains an Automatic Train Protection/Control System, something like Positive Train Control (PTC, USA) or European Train Control System (ETCS, Level 2, Europe, China) in order to safeguard the Semi High-Speed (SHS) trains, especially on transitions of straight (tangent) to curved tracks.

-With the T 18 160-180 kmph SHS Rail-Car Train with traction and aggregate distribution mounted on the passenger racks (without a locomotive) India got a world class standard train; the pride of India.
+With the T 18 "Vande Bharat Express" 160-180 kmph SHS Rail-Car Train with traction and aggregate distribution on the passenger racks (without a locomotive), India got a world class standard train.
 The technology and design are based on the Siemens engineered German ICE 3.

-The recent 2018 FIRE of the ICE 3 on its HS route from Cologne to Frankfurt near Montabaur has triggered of a discussion amongst experts of the risk to install the transformer/IGBT-converter with its cooling oil tank and devices under and on a passenger rack.

-The passengers in the fire engulfed German HS ICE 3 coach hat a narrow escape:
+The recent 2018 FIRE of the ICE 3 on its HS route from Cologne to Frankfurt near Montabaur has triggered of a discussion amongst experts of the risk to install the transformer/converter with its cooling oil tank and devices under and on a passenger rack.
+The passengers in the FIRE engulfed German HS ICE 3 coach hat a narrow escape:

-Transformer/Converter cooling Oil Tank of German High Speed ICE 3 catches Fire near Montabaur; 7-12-2018, Germany
+Transformer/Converter cooling Oil Tank of German High-Speed ICE 3 catches Fire near Montabaur; 07.12.2018, Germany

-But what will happen, if India's pride, the T 18 Semi High-Speed Rail-Car Train will catch fire due to a derailment on account of a track/turnout defect?:
+But what will happen, if the T 18 Semi-High Speed Rail-Car Train will catch fire due to a derailment on account of a track/turnout defect?:

-India's Pride the SHS T18 Rail-Car Train with Traction and Aggregate Distribution under and on the Passenger Racks
+The new Semi-High Speed (SHS) T18 "Vande Bharat Express" Rail-Car Train with Traction and Aggregate Distribution under and on the Racks